soso-song/loqal-discussion-website/README.md

    | /tag<br>/unfollow<br>/:id | PATCH | Tag ID | | - (json) unfollowed Tag <br> - status 400: Bad Request<br> - status 401: Unauthorized<br> - status 404: Invalid Tag ID<br> - status 404: Tag not found<br> - status 500: Internal Server Error | Remove Tag ID from current<br> user’s list of following <br>tags, will check to avoid <br>unfollowing twice. |
    | /tag<br>/increment<br>/:id | PATCH | Tag ID | | - (json) updated Tag <br> - status 400: Bad Request<br> - status 401: Unauthorized<br> - status 404: Invalid Tag ID<br> - status 404: Tag not found<br> - status 500: Internal Server Error | Count one more the usage of<BR> Tag with given Tag ID. |
    | /tag/:id | GET| Tag ID | | - (json) Tag <br> - status 400: Bad Request<br> - status 401: Unauthorized<br> - status 404: Invalid Tag ID<br> - status 404: Tag not found<br> - status 500: Internal Server Error | Get Tag with given Tag ID |

+#### Example for testing a Tag route in postman:
+ Ex.
+Running a get `/tag` route:

+   * Since routes are running with authenticationAPI middleware, we need to log in before testing other routes, or else you will receive status 401 Unauthorized error.
+   * If you are not logged in, you can login using Postman by setting method to POST, with request URL: `http://localhost:5000/users/login`, with having account we just created in previous example in body and send request.

+    {
+        "email": "user@user.com",
+        "password": "user"
+    }

+   * This will return you the `user_dashboard.html` meaning you are logged in so we can continue.
+   * To run get `/tag` routes, set method to GET, enter `http://localhost:5000/tag`, since we can see from the table above we don't need any other inputs, we could send request.
+   * Then you should be returned with a list of all tags.

 ### Question (`questions.js`)
 #### Question Schema Explanation
 Question Schema includes: